HomeGuidesReference

 Custom Checkout

-Merchants that would like to implement a custom checkout will need to handle tax calculations correctly in their own systems.
-With this integration, Forage is just the railway system to securely capture the PIN and process payments.
+Merchants who want to build their custom checkout system must correctly handle tax calculations in their own software.
+Forage is the secure platform in this setup to collect the customer’s PIN and process the payments.

 Interpreting the Receipt